C0D3X-25/Project_Dice/doc/Item_Idea.md

 - Description: gains 30% damages at the end of all of the damages calculation when attacking.
 Lose 10% max HP when equipped and gains Curse : cannot reroll dices of this character
 - Capacity:
 - Passive: +30% DMG but -10% max HP, cannot reroll character dices
-- When activated: always activated when equipped
+- When activated: Always active when equipped.

 ### Joker Card